 Initially, nursing him was very, very painful.
-Our lactation consultant checked everything and said he was latched fine, but that he had a ‘Hoover suck’ and it was going to take getting used to.
+Our lactation counselor checked everything and said he was latched fine, but that he had a ‘Hoover suck’ so it was going to take getting used to.
 2 weeks, just give it two weeks.
 I used Earth Mama Angel Baby Nipple Butter religiously, usually before AND after each feeding, and hung in there for those two weeks.

 I told my mother in law at 3 weeks that I think it was finally starting to let up.
-I thought soon it would be more bearable to nurse, and promised I wasn’t giving up.
+Soon, I thought, it would be more bearable to nurse, and I promised I wasn’t giving up.
 I went through so much of that nipple butter.
 (Get some!)
 But it never did let up.
-It changed though.
+It changed though…

 The pain went from burning, searing pain just in the nipple area, to throbbing, to shooting, stabbing through the entire breast.
-I started having 101-102 degree fevers (FUOs) out of nowhere, with no other symptoms, and make me so achy and weak that I could hardly pick up the baby.
-I always seemed to get a plugged duct or mastitis afterwards, so I really think it was the infection from that manifesting in my whole body.
+I started having 101-102+ degree fevers (FUOs) out of nowhere that would make me so achy and weak I could hardly pick up the baby.
+I always seemed to get a plugged duct or mastitis afterwards, so I imagine it was the infection from that manifesting in my whole body.

 Around when the pain changed to shooting, I noticed Baby had a single white spot on his lower gum.
 We thought at first it was a tooth.
-Nope, thrush.
-He had no symptoms (sans the spot), but I had the piercing pain, nipple discoloration and itching/burning.
+He had no symptoms (sans the spot), but I began having the piercing pain, nipple discoloration and itching/burning.

-Then, along with the plugged ducts, came the milk blisters – painful, white, pimple-like, blisters on the nipple that have to be opened, often caused by the plug.
-Sometimes nursing can cause enough friction to open it naturally, but it never did for me.
-Finally getting it open made a sore that felt like it was a mile wide, and nursing (somehow) became even more painful.
+Then, along with the plugged ducts, came the milk blisters – painful, white, pimple-like blisters on the nipple that have to be opened.
+Sometimes nursing can cause enough friction to open them naturally, but it never did for me.
+Finally getting it open made a sore that felt like it was a mile wide.
+And somehow nursing became even more painful.

 We did specific things for each issue above.
 I want to share them with you as they helped me.
 I wish I had known what I do now, only at the beginning!